yctai-ncku/MoSES_2PDF/README.md

 ANSIP_demo:
 https://youtu.be/m0tNiK7Di6U

-## Help (email: yctai@ncku.edu.tw)
+## Help

 In case of any question by applying the above code(s), please feel free to contact Dr. Yih-Chin Tai.

 And any suggestion(s) or collaboration for extending the current code is welcome.

-Associate Prof. Dr.-Ing Yih-Chin Tai
+Prof. Dr.-Ing Yih-Chin Tai (email: yctai@ncku.edu.tw)
-email: yctai@ncku.edu.tw

 Dept. Hydraulic and Ocean Engineering

-National Cheng Kung University, Taiwan
+National Cheng Kung University, Tainan, Taiwan

-First version: 2021/04/07
+First version:  2021/04/07 (modified on 2021/06/21)